-Snap on Veneers are a new dental trend.
+Snap on veneers are a relatively new dental trend.

-They are removable veneers which are made without seeing a dentist.
+They are removable veneers that are typically made without seeing a dentist.

 Snap on veneers are a removable alternative to traditional dental veneers.
 They fit over and around your existing teeth.